Certora/gambit/README.md

   `RUST_LOG` (e.g., `RUST_LOG=info cargo gambit ...`).
   This will show colored diffs of the mutants on your standard output.

-`cargo gambit-help` will show you the following message that lists all the command line arguments that Gambit accepts.
-Some of the simple arguments are `num-mutants (default 5)` which lets you control the number of mutants you want to generate, the `seed (default 0)` that controls the randomization of the generated mutants, and `outdir (default out)` that lets you choose where you want to output the mutant files.
+`cargo gambit-help` lists all the command line arguments that Gambit accepts.
+The arguments include `num-mutants (default 5)`, which lets you control the number of mutants you want to generate, the `seed (default 0)` that controls the randomization of the generated mutants, and `outdir (default out)`, which lets you choose where you want to output the mutant files.

 These flags are explained in more detail in the following section.

 ### Examples of How to Run Gambit
-You can run Gambit on a single solidity file with various additional arguments.
+You can run Gambit on a single Solidity file with various additional arguments.
 Gambit also accepts a configuration file as input where you can specify which files you want to mutate and using which mutations.
 You can also control which functions and contracts you want to mutate.
-**Configuration files are the recommended way for using Gambit.**
+**Configuration files are the recommended way to use Gambit.**

 #### Running Gambit on a Single Solidity File
 We recommend this approach only when you have a simple project with few files